Just Like You (Three Days Grace song): Background and meaning

 Adam Gontier reflected on the meaning behind "Just Like You"; he said:

 "It's about being told how to live your life.
 When we were growing up, we saw it sort of first hand.
 A lot of our friends were pushed into doing jobs their parents were telling them to do.
 It's about being pushed around and told how to live your life and standing up for yourself."

 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 88 BPM and is in the key of A minor.
 Gontier's range in the song spans from the notes A4 to G5.

+The song earned a nomination at the 2005 Radio Music Awards for Song of the Year: Rock Radio.
 In May 2006, the single won a BDS Spin Award based on the 200,000 spins it received.
 A mash up to the song called, "Just Like Wylin'" was released in 2005 with American rapper Bone Crusher.
 The song was featured in the XXX: State of the Union soundtrack.

+Chart performance

+"Just Like You" peaked at number 22 on the Canadian rock chart published by Radio & Records.
+The song also topped both the U.S. Billboard Modern Rock Tracks and Hot Mainstream Rock Tracks charts in August 2004, becoming their first number-one hit in the country.
+Despite peaking at number one on both charts, it still did not capture the popularity and pop radio success of their prior single, "I Hate Everything About You", which had peaked at numbers two and number four, respectively, but overall having more airplay on mainstream rock, active rock, and modern rock radio stations than "Just Like You".
+However, both songs peaked at the same position (number 55) on the Billboard Hot 100 chart.